sarahjschultz/sarahjschultz.github.io/README.md

 ###BACKGROUND
 -----------------------
 In Dec 2013, I was in a nasty scooter accident.
-Recovery required a LOT of downtime, and was tremendously boring.
+Recovery required a LOT of downtime and has been tremendously boring.
 This project helped stave off the boredom.